 Association of American University Presses (AAUP): We’re pleased to partner with the AAUP to bring NetGalley to university presses at a member benefit rate.
 Read more.

-American Library Association (ALA): If you are a member of the ALA, you can add your member number to your NetGalley profile, and a special designation will be visible to publishers when you request a title.
+American Library Association (ALA): If you are a member of the ALA, you can add your member ID to your NetGalley profile, and a special designation will be visible to publishers when you request a title.
 Librarians who enter their ALA numbers are approved more quickly and often.
 Learn how.

 Australian Library and Information Association (ALIA): If you are a member of ALIA, you can add your member number to your NetGalley profile, and a special designation will be visible to publishers when you request a title.
 Librarians who enter their ALIA numbers are approved more quickly and often.
 Learn how.